We live in a world, which, undeniably, is fuelled and ruled by money.

 I know, I know… I hear what you’re saying.

-The only thing that you want to do after a long, hard day it work is to crawl up to your bath tub, fill it with hot water and luscious bubble bath, heave yourself into the bubbling liquid and drown your sorrows (not literally)…
+The only thing that you want to do after a long, hard day at work is to crawl up to your bathtub, fill it with hot water and luscious bubble bath, heave yourself into the bubbling liquid and drown your sorrows (not literally)…

 But, how does a shower sound after learning that you could save around $370 a year on your energy bills – through hot water usage.
 And then a further $115 on your water bill if you happen to have a meter.